microsoft/dicom-server/tools/dicom-web-electron/readme.md

 To use the DICOM Electron tool, install the latest version of Node JS.
 The installer is available at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 ## Getting Started
-Once Node JS is installed, run the following commands in a Terminal window to launch the DICOM web electron tool:
+Once Node JS is installed, run the following commands in a terminal window to launch the DICOM web electron tool:

 1. Run `npm install`
 2. Run `npm start`